 Clinical trials are registered via a web-based protocol registration system (PRS).
 Instructions for completing registration can be found here.

-ISU researchers who need an account may contact the PRS Account Administrator in the Office for Responsible Research (ORR) at email@example.com.
+ISU researchers who need an account may contact the PRS Account Administrator in the Office of Research Ethics (ORE) at firstname.lastname@example.org.
 Please be aware that setting up an account with the ClinicalTrials.gov federal office can take time, so plenty of advance notice is advised.

 Important: The PRS Account Administrator’s role is to help establish an account for the responsible party.
 The PRS Account Administrator is not responsible for registering a study, ensuring a study is registered or results are entered in accordance with required timelines, or verifying the accuracy of information entered by the responsible party.